voedger/voedger-docs/concepts/motivation.md

 | Simple Testing    | It shall be extremely easy to test Voedger applications. |
 | Cloud Agnostic    | It shall be possible to run Voedger everywhere, including on your own infrastructure. |
 | Simple Configuration | It shall be easy to build and operate clusters. |

+We have designed and built Voedger to meet all these requirements.
+If your system has similar requirements, Voedger could be the solution for you.

 All requirements, their implementation, advantages, and trade-offs will be considered in detail in the following topics.